Edu Robinson

-Edward Robinson Lliteras (Note: Sometimes spelled Eduard Robinson.) (born 25 March 2009) is a Spanish and British racing driver who last competed in the Formula Regional European Championship for G4 Racing.
+Edward Antony Robinson Lliteras (Note: Sometimes spelled Eduard Robinson.) (born 25 March 2009) is a Spanish and British racing driver who competes in the Italian F4 Championship and E4 Championship for US Racing.

-Robinson previously competed with Drivex in the F4 Spanish Championship and Eurocup-3.
+Robinson previously competed with G4 Racing in the Formula Regional European Championship.

+Personal life

+Robinson was born on 25 March 2009 in the Mallorcan town of Manacor, to a British father and a Spanish mother.
+In 2018, his mother Joana and younger brother Arthur were killed in the severe flash floods in nearby Sant Llorenç des Cardassar.

 Career

 Karting

 Starting karting at the age of five, Robinson won the Balearic Go-Karting Championship in both 2015 and 2016, before moving to the Spanish Karting Championship, which he would win in 2020 in the Mini category.

 Ginetta Junior Championship

 In 2023, Robinson stepped up to car-racing, competing in for R Racing the Ginetta Junior Championship.
 Robinson achieved his best result of the season at the final race at Donington Park, going from 12th to third to score his only podium in the series.